 Their God is so great and so wonderful?
 So why doesn’t he cure the alcoholic of the addiction somehow rather than drain the alcoholic’s car of gas so that one time s/he won’t get in the car and hit teenybopper-stage Amy Grant (as her song goes)?
 Not like s/he won’t be doing the exact same thing again and hit some other person later, but what are we saying here?
-That God doesn’t care about all the other people the alcoholic will be endangering later on?
+That God doesn’t care about all the other people the alcoholic endangers later on?
 Why did God make humans get so dippy when they get drunk, for that matter?
 Did he not realize that there would come a future wherein 27 people would die every single day in just America alone as a result of drunk driving?

 Or this one that’s been going around on Facebook about a baby got born with a horrible, debilitating, life-threatening, and hugely painful disease that is very likely going to kill her well before she even becomes a toddler.
 God’s miracle is that she lived for a few months before miserably dying in a puddle of her own fluids.
 Why didn’t God heal her in the womb?
 Or cure her completely right after birth?
 What about all those other babies born with that disease who die immediately?
 Did God just not care about them as much?
 Why did he even allow such a disease to affect humans?

-You know what goes through my mind, as an ex-Christian, every single time a Christian trumpets some ridiculous “miracle” or other?
+You know what goes through my mind as an ex-Christian, every single time a Christian trumpets some ridiculous “miracle” or other?
 “That’s nice.
 Your ankle–an ankle belonging to a person in a first world country with access to all the best medicine available–got better faster than expected.
 When is your god going to cure cancer?
 Or feed all the starving children in the world?
 Or stop domestic violence?
 Why are you so special that God heals your ankle, but lets other Christians get raped?
 Or murdered?
 Or die horribly of painful diseases?
 Why is your god wasting time on these little gumby problems of followers living relatively cushy, genteel lives in first world nations, but ignoring the serious ghastly problems everywhere else?
 Are those things just too high-level for him?”

 And, too, none of these miracles really have any kind of objective credence.
 “Well, you might not think it’s a miracle, but I do!” is not compelling in the least.
 That’s not a miracle.
 The whole idea of a miracle is that it’s objectively impossible to deny or ignore.
 If it can be easily explained by some other means, it’s not supernatural–by definition.
 A Christian’s ignorance doesn’t constitute a miracle.
 A Christian’s very human need to see patterns and agency everywhere doesn’t mean that there really was some divine hand doing anything right then.

 When I was a Christian, I heard all sorts of excuses for why my god wasn’t doing indisputable miracles, but none of them really rang true to me.
 Even then, I perceived that we were just making up excuses.
 Mostly I heard “free will” type arguments–that God didn’t want to do big miracles because that would remove all doubt about his existence.
 Hate to tell people this, but that’s why miracles exist in the Bible in the first place: to remove all doubt.
 Jesus even told his followers about all the miracles they’d do in his name so people would see them and know they had a real god in their religion.

-The fear of life.
+The Fear of Life.

 My recommendation–which will probably be ignored, but here it is anyway–is that when a Christian first thinks “ZOMG MIRACLE!” that the second thought be “Is there some other and more rational explanation for what just happened?” and the third be “Is this really going to show my god in the best possible light as a being of power and love?”, because I guarantee there’s a good chance that non-Christians are going to be thinking these two things too.

 Storms scare us.
 Death scares us.
 Sickness scares us.
 Losing those we love scares us.
-Miracles are the get-out-of-human-fears-free card.
+Thus, miracles become a get-out-of-human-fears-free card.
 They’re a last-ditch attempt to control what can’t be controlled.
 They’re a way to escape the fate that every single human risks just by existing.

 I’ve seen Christians claim that God cleared up their acne (god forbid someone be embarrassed!), that God made their sex lives with their spouses wonderful (can’t have someone not having awesome sex, right?), even that God helped them get an iPhone or some other frivolous gadget (I give up).
 I wonder what they’d even say if I asked why God did this miracle for them but totally ignored the thousands of people who die of natural disasters, violence, and disease every day.

 I never knew what to say when I got presented with similar awkward situations, and I don’t think Christians realize how many of these exact situations happen whenever they blithely spout off about something they think their god did.
 They can’t say why my mother died so gruesomely–but they do know God gave them a great table at the restaurant!
 Who knows why?
 Just rejoice he did anything!

 There’s a risk in mistaking miracles.
 I don’t think Christians realize that every non-miracle that gets touted as a miracle cheapens any potential real ones that might really be happening somewhere.
-I truly wish Christians felt ashamed of claiming these sorts of baby-step “miracles” as evidence of their god’s divine power and love–every single time, a non-Christian hears such tales and immediately thinks of all the bigger things their god isn’t doing and all those people who need help that their god seems to be ignoring.
+I truly wish Christians felt ashamed of claiming these sorts of baby-step “miracles” as evidence of their god’s divine power and love.
+See, every single time, a non-Christian hears such tales and immediately thinks of all the bigger things their god isn’t doing and all those people who need help that their god seems to be ignoring.

 In their rush to see miracles where there aren’t any, Christians are missing the real one right in front of them.